Kuadrant/docs.kuadrant.io/docs/install-olm.md

 - (Optional) Access to a Redis instance, for persistent storage for your rate limit counters.

+!!! note
-> Note: for multiple clusters, it would make sense to do the installation via a tool like [argocd](https://argo-cd.readthedocs.io/en/stable/).
-For other methods of addressing multiple clusters take a look at the [kubectl docs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)
+    For multiple clusters, it would make sense to do the installation via a tool like [argocd](https://argo-cd.readthedocs.io/en/stable/).
+For other methods of addressing multiple clusters take a look at the [kubectl docs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ## Basic Installation